 A mix up in business info is one of the most common credit report errors that businesses have.
 The mix up could be of any kind.
 The credit report could be showing accounts and repayment details belonging to some other account, or it just could be mixing up your credit score with another.

 This is a serious error and should be corrected at the earliest.
-If the business you’re being mixed up with does not have a good credit rating or payment history, then it can damage your chances of getting a loan.
+If the business you’re being mixed up with does not have a good credit rating or payment history, then it can damage your chances of getting funding.
 You should make sure to check your credit report time and again to see if there are any mix ups as such in the details.

 Even if your credit score or report has grown positively because of the mix up, you should deal with it in a mature manner and should take preemptive action.